All Collections

 Will you extend my trial? / Can I have a trial longer than 7 days?

-We are also happy to extend customers' trial accounts when they haven't had a chance to try out the service, or have had difficulties using it.
+We are also happy to extend customers' trial accounts when they haven't had a chance to try out the service, have had difficulties using it, or need more time after joining a training.

 We appreciate this is different to some of the other apps you might use, but as we incur real and not-insignificant costs to even run a trial account, we made this decision so that paid customers can be confident that their costs fund delivering the service for them, not for other users 'kicking tires'.